BUILDING & CONSTRUCTION DISPUTES

 If you cannot resolve matters amicably, we can help you recover damages from the builder so that you can make good defects.

-If you have an unresolved building dispute, please contact us for a friendly chat on how we can help you.
+If you have an unresolved building dispute, please contact us on: 02477 981545 for a free 30-minute chat to see how we can help you.